gutenbergtools/gutenbergsite/site/help/faq.md

 ### What other things has Project Gutenberg published in the past?

 We have published some music files, in MIDI and MUS formats.
 We have published the Human Genome.
 We have published pictures of the prehistoric cave painting from the south of France.
-We have published some video files and some audio files, including a Janis Ian track and readings from public domain books.
+We have published some video files and some audio files, including tracks by award-winning singer/songwriter Janis Ian and readings from public domain books.

 Now, however, we only publish literary works that were previously published.
 The [collection development](/policy/collection_development.html) policy has details.